We implement our own sustainability programmes and have integrated sustainability into our strategy

 • A man with red hair tied in a bun wearing a light-colored shirt using a laptop in a server room with racks of servers and cabling.

-Data privacy refers to the protection of personal information and the rights of individuals to control how their data is collected, used and shared.
-It is crucial to ensure that sensitive data is handled with respect and in accordance with legal and regulatory frameworks.
+Data privacy protects personal information and individuals’ control over how their data is used.
+It requires handling sensitive data in line with legal and regulatory requirements.

-We provide flexible tools for our clients to manage their data privacy requirements, including solutions that allow clients to host data in multiple locations while keeping it within Europe, ensuring compliance with local privacy laws.
+We also provide tools that allow clients to manage privacy requirements, including hosting data in multiple locations while keeping it within Europe.

 • A person touching a virtual screen displaying the text 'ISO 27001' and icons representing security, global standards, and documentation.